OlavMSG/Specialization-Project-fall-2021/README.md

-# Fordypningsprosjekt-host-2021
+# TMA4500 Industrial Mathematics, Specialization Project

-Code for building a reduced order model for the linear elasticity equation on a square in 2D
+My code for building a reduced order model for the linear elasticity equation on a square in 2D

-Use: for now please see example_use folder.
+For Now: please see code_used_in_repport and code_not_used_in_repport for example use and plotting results.